gahr/tcl-scgi/README.md

 **`::scgi::body`** The raw request body.

-**`::scgi::files`** The decoded body of a multipart/form-data request.
-The data format is explained in tcllib's ncgi documentation.

 Short tags are also available by using a combination of an opening tag &lt;? and @ command.
 Example
 ```
 Running Tcl version <?@ [info patchlevel] ?>